-From Escapism to Realism: Manifesting Universes with Idealized Mathematical Objects
+From Escapism to Realism: Manifesting Universes with Mathematical Objects

 I. Escapist Fictions